martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 HTTP/2 connection.

-A `CERTIFICATE_PROOF` frame MUST be sent only after all `CERTIFICATE` frames with the same Request-ID and Cert-ID have been sent, and MUST correspond to the first certificate presented in the first `CERTIFICATE` frame with that Request-ID and Cert-ID.
-Receipt of multiple `CERTIFICATE_PROOF` frames for the same Request-ID and Cert-ID, receipt of a `CERTIFICATE_PROOF` frame without a corresponding `CERTIFICATE` frame, or receipt of a `CERTIFICATE` frame after a corresponding `CERTIFICATE_PROOF` MUST be treated as a session error of type `PROTOCOL_ERROR`.
+A `CERTIFICATE_PROOF` frame MUST be sent only after all `CERTIFICATE` frames with the same Request-ID have been sent, and MUST correspond to the first certificate presented in the first `CERTIFICATE` frame with that Request-ID.
+Receipt of multiple `CERTIFICATE_PROOF` frames for the same Request-ID, receipt of a `CERTIFICATE_PROOF` frame without a corresponding `CERTIFICATE` frame, or receipt of a `CERTIFICATE` frame after a corresponding `CERTIFICATE_PROOF` MUST be treated as a session error of type `PROTOCOL_ERROR`.